Sealcoating

 This guide breaks down commercial sealcoating pricing by property type, explains what drives costs up or down, and covers the operational considerations that property managers need to plan for.

-Commercial sealcoating in Oregon typically runs $0.08 to $0.25 per square foot, depending on lot size, condition, and scope of work.
+Industry sources have historically reported commercial sealcoating in Oregon ranging from $0.06 to $0.75+ per square foot, depending on lot size, condition, scheduling complexity, and scope of work.
 Larger lots get lower per-square-foot rates because fixed costs (mobilization, setup, traffic control) get spread across more area.

 Here is how pricing typically breaks down by property type: